jcesarmobile/GameCenterOnlinePlugin/README.md

 }

-The game receive the player's turn.
+The game receives the player's turn.

 It can be 1 or 2.